Pirelli, Camfin shares suspended also in after hours session - bourse

-MILAN (Reuters) - Shares in tyremaker Pirelli PECI.MI and in its controlling shareholder Camfin CAMI.MI, a holding company, were suspended in after-hours trading on Monday ahead of the publication of a statement, the Italian stock exchange said.
+MILAN, June 3 (Reuters) - Shares in tyremaker Pirelli and in its controlling shareholder Camfin, a holding company, were suspended in after-hours trading on Monday ahead of the publication of a statement, the Italian stock exchange said.

 Earlier on Monday, the exchange said shares had been suspended during its daytime session.